Women's History Month

-In recognition of Women’s History Month, the New York State Museum is commemorating the important role women have in the history of our state, the research of women of science, and the inspired creativity of female artists.
+In recognition of Women’s History Month, the State Museum is commemorating the important role women play in the history of our state, the research of female scientists, and the inspired creativity of female artists.
 Learn more about these significant contributions by exploring the following educational resources and programs for classroom teachers, educators, and the public from our collections, exhibits, and research.

 Women of Science Logo